 If you prefer to buy the gel, I find this one to be the best.

-I haven’t tried this method, but I have heard that oatmeal works a treat on sunburn.
+I haven’t tried this method, but I have heard that oatmeal works a treat on minor sunburn.

-Mix it with some water and slap (ouch – maybe not slap) gently apply it to the sunburn and feel the soothing sensation.
+Mix it with some water and slap (ouch – maybe not slap) gently apply it to the affected area and feel the soothing sensation.

 Sunburn Relief Essential Oil

 I love essential oils and chamomile oil is fantastic for cooling skin that has seen a few too many sunshine rays.

-Add a couple of drops of Chamomile oil (I recommend this one) to any base oil (I use almond but you can use olive, avocado, grapeseed etc) and massage into the skin or take a bath by adding a 6 -8 drops of oil into the lukewarm water.
+Add a couple of drops of Chamomile oil to any base oil (I use almond but you can use olive, avocado, grapeseed etc) and massage into the skin or take a bath by adding a 6 -8 drops of oil into the lukewarm water.